matomo-org/matomo/tests/README.md

 ## PHPUnit Tests

-1. To install PHPUnit, run `php composer.phar install --dev` in the Piwik root directory.
+1. To install PHPUnit, run `php composer.phar install --dev` in the Matomo root directory.

-2. Ensure the `[database_tests]` section in `piwik/config/config.ini.php` is set up correctly, i.e. with the correct password to prevent the following error:
+2. Ensure the `[database_tests]` section in `matomo/config/config.ini.php` is set up correctly, i.e. with the correct password to prevent the following error:
 	`SQLSTATE[28000] [1045] Access denied for user 'root'@'localhost' (using password: NO)`

 3. Run the tests

-    $ cd /path/to/piwik
+    $ cd /path/to/matomo
     $ ./console tests:run --testsuite unit
     $ ./console tests:run --testsuite integration
     $ ./console tests:run --testsuite system

-	There are also two main groups of tests: core and plugins For example run `./console tests:run core` to run all Core Piwik tests.
+	There are also two main groups of tests: core and plugins For example run `./console tests:run core` to run all Core Matomo tests.

 	You can combine testsuite and groups like this:
 	`./console tests:run --testsuite unit core`.
 This would run all unit tests in core.